cscart/docs/en/user_guide/settings/company.rst

 * **Order department e-mail address**—the email address to receive notifications about placed orders and changed order statuses.

-* **Help/Support department e-mail address**—the email address to receive messages submitted through the *Contact Us* form.
+* **Help/Support department e-mail address**—the email address to send messages submitted through forms.

 * **Reply-To newsletter e-mail address**—the email address to include in newsletters as a reply-to address.